DataDog/datadog-api-client-python/docs/v2/UsersApi.md

 # **list_user_organizations**
 > UserResponse list_user_organizations(user_id)

-Get a user organization

 Get a user organization.
 Returns the user information and all organizations joined by this user.

 ### Example